 Project management in software development is a highly demanding process.
 It involves multiple milestones, risks, deadlines and, of course, expectations.
 That’s why the project team, client, and stakeholders must be on the same page.
 One of the tools that can help with that is the project roadmap.
 Thanks to that, you organize the project strategy and provide an insightful source for everyone engaged in a software development process.

 What is a project roadmap, and how to create one?
+Do you need a project roadmap?
 Also, how does it work in Agile project management?

 This article is an overview of the project roadmap.
 Here, I’ll cover the definition, benefits, tools, as well as roadmap examples.
-Lastly, I’ll try to differentiate it from the product roadmap.
+Lastly, I’ll try to differentiate project roadmap from product roadmap.

-A project roadmap is a high-level project overview that may serve as a guide for all the people involved.
+A project roadmap is a high-level overview of a project.
 It helps visualize the project along with its risks, important milestones, strategic goals and many more.
+A project roadmap serves as a guide for all the people involved.

-It’s a visual representation of high-level details, such as key components, business objectives, project’s goals and many more.
-In other words, it includes all critical elements in the project lifecycle.
-That’s why it should be initially prepared at the beginning of the process and updated regularly.
+In the project management, it’s a visual representation of high-level details, such as key components, business objectives, project goals and many more.
+In other words, it includes all critical elements in the project lifecycle – the big picture.
+That’s why it should be initially prepared at the beginning of the process and updated regularly with the project progress.
 The project roadmap shows how all the pieces come together as a whole.
 In other words, you get a project plan.

 The basic elements of a project roadmap include: